DerekSanchez/241117-Telco-Customer-Churn/README.md

 ## Description

-This project builds and implements multiple binary classification in order to predict customer churn in a realistic dataset conditions using the Telco Dataset
+This project builds and implements a binary classification model in order to predict customer churn in realistic data conditions using the Telco dataset

 ## Folder Structure
 - data